LiskArchive/lisk-template/README.md

 1. [Babel][babel] plus various plugins, presets and tools so you can write modern JavaScript without worrying about compatibility.
 1. [Prettier][prettier] for standard code formatting.
-1. [Eslint][eslint] plus various configs and plugins, to enforce additional rules beyond Prettier’s remit.
+1. [ESLint][eslint] plus various configs and plugins, to enforce additional rules beyond Prettier’s remit.
 1. [Husky][husky] and [lint-staged][lint-staged] to help with running checks/builds before/after various git/NPM commands.
 1. [Mocha][mocha], [Chai][chai] and [Sinon][sinon] plus plugins for tests.
 1. [nyc][nyc] and [Coveralls][coveralls] for coverage.